llaville/php-compatinfo-db/README.md

 * reference all ini entries
 * reference all releases

-First stable version 1.0.0 support informations to latest PHP versions :
+Version 1.24.0 support informations to latest PHP versions :

 * PHP 5.2.17
 * PHP 5.3.29
 * PHP 5.4.45
+* PHP 5.5.38
-* PHP 5.5.30
+* PHP 5.6.31
-* PHP 5.6.15
+* PHP 7.0.24
-* PHP 7.0.0RC7
+* PHP 7.1.10

-Currently 105 extensions are referenced in the database.
+Currently 106 extensions are referenced in the database.

 For future versions, see the `CHANGELOG` file.